alive-one/PowerShell-System-Hardware-Info/README.md

 05. Download Oracle's MySQL Database driver

 Surf to Oracle official site https://www.mysql.com/products/connector/ where listed different types of connectors.
 Click **ODBC Driver for MySQL (Connector/ODBC)** and choose **Windows (x86, 64-bit), ZIP Archive**.
-Unzip it and and make sure that folder with connector stored in the same directory as **hwinfo.ps1**
+When downloaded unzip it and and make sure that folder with connector stored in the same directory as **hwinfo.ps1**

-8. You're good to go!
+06. You're good to go!